ethereum-optimism/ecosystem/packages/viem/docs/actions/buildExecuteL2ToL2Message.md

 # buildExecuteL2ToL2Message

-Builds & prepares parameters for a `executeMessage` transaction to execute a cross chain L2 to L2 message.
+Builds & prepares parameters for an `executeMessage` transaction to execute a cross chain L2 to L2 message.

 ## Usage